 Dispensaries have more product variety.
-We can choose between dry flowers, wax, brownies and much more.
+We can choose between dry flowers, hash, wax, brownies and much more.
 In addition, you know what you are obtaining when you ask for legal cannabis.
 However, the prices are higher than we expected when cannabis was legalized.

 The major advantage when you buy from street dealers is that you don’t pay taxes.
 And obviously this means cheaper prices, although it shouldn’t.

 The states that have legalized recreational cannabis have an enormous disadvantage to compete with the street dealers: the taxes.
 And this fact allows the black market to continue operating.